• Skip to main content

 • Combine the flour and sugar in a large bowl.

-• Rub the cold butter in the mixture, using your fingertips.
+• Rub the cold butter into the mixture, using your fingertips.

 • Bring the dough together using your hands.
 Add a tablespoon or two of water to bind the dough, if needed.